ChristopherJohnston/phaser-nakama/README.md

 ## Key Features

 - Integration with Nakama server for:
-  - Authentication and USer Accounts
+  - Authentication and User Accounts
   - Friends
   - Groups and Clans
   - Notifications